Orgov Radio-Optical Telescope

 The Orgov Radio-Optical Telescope, also known as ROT54 or the Herouni Mirror Radio Telescope, is a radio telescope in Orgov, Armenia.
-It was built between 1975-1985 and was active between 1986-1990 before its use was halted.
-It was again operation until ceasing in 2012.
+It was built between 1975 and 1985 and was active between 1986 and 1990 before its use was halted.
+It was again operational until ceasing in 2012.
 Subsequently, many attempts have been made to restore and restart the ROT54.

-It was registered as a historical and culturally significant Armenian monument in 2002 (monument N: 2.114.19.11.).

 Specifications

 The telescope is located at the RRI Aragats Scientific Centre in Orgov, Armenia.
 It is on Mount Aragats, at a height of 1711 m.

 The radio telescope has a diameter of 54 m.
 It is hemispherical, and fixed to the ground, with a movable secondary mirror with a diameter of 5 m.
 This provides a useful diameter of 32 m.
 It has a surface accuracy around 70/100 μm, giving an operating wavelength of 30-3mm (10-100 GHz), and was originally designed to observe down to 1 mm (300 GHz).

 The optical telescope has a 2.6 m mirror, with a 10 m focal length.